decidim/decidim/README.md

 ---

-## Getting started with decidim
+## Getting started with Decidim

-We've set up a guide on how to install, set up and upgrade decidim.
+We've set up a guide on how to install, set up and upgrade Decidim.
 See the [Getting started guide](https://github.com/AjuntamentdeBarcelona/decidim/blob/master/docs/getting_started.md).

 ## How to contribute